-Germany furthermore notes with grave concern a similar refusal to comply with the Convention which is currently reflected in decisions taken by the Russian Federation.
-The use of a chemical nerve agent against Mr. Alexej Navalny on 20 August 2020 on Russian territory has still not been addressed by the Russian authorities as prescribed by the CWC.
-Together with 45 States Parties, Germany has asked the Russian Federation in the formal framework of Art.
-IX CWC consultations for explanations regarding the poisoning of Mr. Navalny.
+Furthermore, Germany notes with grave concern a similar refusal to comply with the Convention which is currently reflected in decisions taken by the Russian Federation.
+The use of a chemical nerve agent against Mr. Alexei Navalny on 20 August 2020 on Russian territory has still not been addressed by the Russian authorities as prescribed by the Convention.
+Together with 45 States Parties, Germany has asked the Russian Federation, in the formal framework of Article IX of the Convention consultations, for explanations regarding the poisoning of Mr Navalny.
 However, the Russian Federation has neither given any plausible explanation of this incident nor started a formal investigation.
 Germany recalls that Russia is obliged under Article VII of the Convention to criminalise, and consequently to investigate and punish any suspected use of chemical weapons on its territory.

-Since the Russian Federation started an unjustified, unprovoked and illegal war of aggression against Ukraine on February 24th, Russian officials have made repeated unsubstantiated claims that Ukraine is using or is preparing to use chemical agents in Ukraine.
-Further baseless allegations have been made about other states or even the OPCW Technical Secretariat supposedly supporting chemical weapons 'provocations' in Ukraine.
+Since the Russian Federation started an unjustified, unprovoked and illegal war of aggression against Ukraine on 24 February 2022, Russian officials have made repeated unsubstantiated claims that Ukraine is using or is preparing to use chemical agents in Ukraine.
+Further baseless allegations have been made about other States or even the OPCW Technical Secretariat supposedly supporting chemical weapons 'provocations' in Ukraine.
 Germany categorically denounces this completely unfounded Russian disinformation campaign.
-We consider it unacceptable to levy such false accusations against Ukraine, a state that is in full compliance with its international obligations under the Chemical Weapons Convention, contrary to the Russian Federation.
+We consider it unacceptable to levy such false accusations against Ukraine, a State Party that is in full compliance with its international obligations under the Convention, contrary to the Russian Federation.